gundenaf/TMS-homework/Web servers/homework_2/README.md

-# Homework No. 16 - Web Server Performance Testing
+# Web Server Performance Testing

 ## Objective:
 The goal of this assignment is to conduct performance testing on your web server to assess its performance under heavy loads and various types of user activity.